mcolvin/mcolvin.github.io/_posts/2021-01-28-abstract-writing.md

 4. State how this study aims to fill the “hole”: what is/was your objective?
 5. 2-3 sentences of study design and field methodology
 6. 1-2 sentences of analytical techniques
-7. Result(s) 1-3 sentances
+7. Result(s) 1-3 sentences
-8. Implication, management recommendation, or what is the broader application of your result(s) (1 sentance)
+8. Implication, management recommendation, or what is the broader application of your result(s) (1 sentence)

-A good strategy is to first take the 8 parts and fill them in wiht coordination of your advisor or mentor.
-Then craft the abstract. **Note the formula is not a hard or fast rule, you may need to consolidated sentances to get to the word limit.** The formula helps ensure you have the appropriate elements and then content can be consolidated as needed.
+A good strategy is to first take the 8 parts and fill them in with coordination of your advisor or mentor.
+Then craft the abstract. **Note the formula is not a hard or fast rule, you may need to consolidated sentences to get to the word limit.** The formula helps ensure you have the appropriate elements and then content can be consolidated as needed.
 Most abstracts are approximately 250 works, some may go as high was 300 and others may be as low as 125.
 But because you have 300 words to work with it does not mean you need to